-This 1930's house in West Sussex is undergoing a complete refurbishment.
+This 1930's house in West Sussex under went a complete refurbishment.
 The client wanted an open plan living room making the most of the beautiful views towards the South Downs National Park.
 The proposed extension aims to maximise the views with glazing on three sides of the room.
 A zinc clad canopy over sails the glazing to shade the south facing living room.
-A large terrace steps down to the garden which will be landscaped by the client, a keen gardener.
-The project is currently on site.
+A large terrace steps down to a beautifully landscaped garden.

 Polgarrie is a cottage located on the Dornoch Firth in Scotland.
 The clients asked for a new entrance to their property that embraced the surround landscape.
 The house is now entered through a light filled space capturing views to the surrounding hills.
 The design reflects the simple form of the cottage.
 It is clad in local larch, which has weathered over time to blend with its surroundings.